Disclaimer: I am not a constitutional scholar or a lawyer, the following is strictly the opinion of an American citizen.

 Eric Harris, Dylan Klebold, John Lee Malvo, and Christopher Simmons.

 Now if Harris and Klebold had lived, many would have argued that they deserved the death penalty and they would have been right.
 Harris has been the subject of many in the field of psychoanalysis and it’s pretty much accepted that he was a sociopath.
 Either way it could be argued that while both Harris and Klebold were under the age of 18 at the time of their crimes they both were completely aware of the consequences of their actions and thus would be eligible for the death penalty.
-Under the ruling by the Supreme Court the state of Colorado would not be able to make such a review.
+Under the ruling by the Supreme Court the state of

 The last in our infamous lineup of underage killers is the very person whose case was decided today, Christopher Simmons.
 It seems that while planning his crime he often bragged to friends about how he would get off because of his age.
 Seems like a pretty clear indication that he not only knew right from wrong but at his “young” age also understood how to “work” the system.